beloglazov/mac-config/README.md

 cd mac-config
 ```

-Then, run the following script to configure the system:
+Then, run the following script to install Homebrew, useful command line tools,
+and configs:

 ```Bash
 ./install.sh